staudenmeir/eloquent-json-relations/README.md

 The package also introduces two new relationship types: `BelongsToJson` and `HasManyJson`

-On Laravel 5.6.25+, you can use them to implement many-to-many relationships with JSON arrays.
+Use them to implement many-to-many relationships with JSON arrays.

 In this example, `User` has a `BelongsToMany` relationship with `Role`.
 There is no pivot table, but the foreign keys are stored as an array in a JSON field (`users.options`):